 Early Game: Try to keep the board clear of aggressive threats.
 You’ll want to mulligan accordingly if you suspect an aggro opponent, with Sludge Slurper and Invocation of Frost being excellent cards to play early and avoid the opponent getting too far ahead.
 Remember - Invoking Galakrond summons a 2/1 with Rush, so you can cast Invocation of Frost to freeze a minion, and send the 2/1 to kill another minion.

 Try to get Galakrond fully invoked too.
-Corrupt Elementalist, at 5 mana for a 3/3, doesn’t seem great, but you’ll get two 2/1 minions with Rush meaning it’s effectively a 5 mana 7/5, some of which can impact the board immediately.
+Corrupt Elementalist, at 6 mana for a 3/3, doesn’t seem great, but you’ll get two 2/1 minions with Rush meaning it’s effectively a 5 mana 7/5, some of which can impact the board immediately.
 Not too shabby.
-If you need a bit of extra value in hand, Barista Lynchen gives you copies of all your Battlecry minions.
-This is especially useful alongside the likes of Lifedrinker and Corrupt Elementalist - you'll be able to beef up your board and keep the pressure on your enemy.
-Battlecries would be duplicated with Shudderwock later in the game too, so keep an eye on that!
+Keep the enemy's board as clear as possible - you've got a few spells to help you do this, as well as your 2/1s with Rush from Invoking Galakrond.

 Late Game: Galakrond, the Tempest can bring you right back into the game.
 The fully upgraded version summons two 8/8s with Rush, offering removal alongside a scary board presence.
-Twin Tyrant can be used here too, dealing 4 damage to two enemy minions, and all these effects can be duplicated with Shudderwock.
 Finally, Kronx Dragonhoof can be played out after you transform into Galakrond, and unleash a Devastation on your enemy, stamping out any final hope of them getting back into the game.

 Galakrond Shaman Mulligan Guide